gtk-rs/gtk4-rs/book/src/introduction.md

 you might find it useful to just jump into it.

 There are two kinds of chapters in this book: concept chapters and project chapters.
-In concept chapters, you’ll learn about an aspect of GTK development.
-In project chapters, we’ll build small programs together, applying what you’ve learned so far.
+In concept chapters, you will learn about an aspect of GTK development.
+In project chapters, we will build small programs together, applying what you have learned so far.

 ## License